 Here’s a vegan leek gratin for the feast!
-Thanksgiving in the US is this week and the holidays are just around the corner so bookmark this creamy, crispy, gooey gratin recipe and get ready to wow all your dinner guests.
+Thanksgiving in the U.S. is this week, and the holidays are just around the corner.
+It’s time to bookmark this creamy, crispy, gooey gratin recipe so you can wow all your dinner guests!
 The sauce is made from a base of potatoes and other seasonings.
 It’s kinda similar to a bechamel and uses the same technique as the nacho cheese that you know and love!

 vegan leek gratin

 This gratin has a delectable cream sauce, tender leeks, and a crispy smokey topping!